 Consider Him Who Sent

 As God had sent Joseph, He sent His Son to provide.
 But this time, the great deliverance would keep us alive for all eternity!
 And though Jesus would be betrayed and would suffer mercilessly at the hands of His own, God sent Him.
 Our great deliverance, although a free gift of grace to us, came at a great price to our Suffering Savior.
 Joseph did not have full disclosure at the outset of what was to come, but Jesus knew exactly what awaited Him; it had been predetermined, and still He chose to be sent.

 He Sent the Holy Spirit to teach, lead and remind us of all Jesus said.
-“But the Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things, and bring to your remembrance all that I said to you,” [John 14:26].
+“But the Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things, and bring to your remembrance all that I said to you,” (John 14:26).

 He Sent His Word to heal and deliver.
-“He sent His word and healed them, and delivered them from their destructions,” [Psalm 107:20].
+“He sent His word and healed them, and delivered them from their destructions,” (Psalm 107:20).

 He Sent us that others might be brought.
-“As You sent Me into the world, I also have sent them into the world,” [John 17:18].
+“As You sent Me into the world, I also have sent them into the world,” (John 17:18).

 He Sent us with His peace.
-“So Jesus said to them again, “Peace be with you; as the Father has sent Me, I also send you,” [John 20:21].
+“So Jesus said to them again, “Peace be with you; as the Father has sent Me, I also send you,” (John 20:21).

 How do we respond to Him Who Sent?

 - Consider so great a sacrifice!
 Have we placed our faith in His Son Whom He Sent?
 Let us remember the great cost our Savior endured and ask God to grow our faith so that we may learn to see His faithfulness even in our suffering.

-- “But I say, walk by the Spirit, and you will not carry out the desire of the flesh… But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, 23 gentleness, self-control;” [Galatians 5:18, 22].
+- “But I say, walk by the Spirit, and you will not carry out the desire of the flesh… But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, 23 gentleness, self-control;” (Galatians 5:18, 22).

-- Let us grow in our hunger for His Word; Sent that He might deliver and heal the places that are starved for His touch.
+- Let us grow in our hunger for His Word; Sent that He might deliver and heal the places starved for His touch.

 - Let us overflow with a spirit of thanksgiving, for He considers us worthy to be Sent!
 Imagine the gratitude the brothers experienced as they journeyed, packed with gifts, to retrieve their family to carry them back to the place of abundant provision!
 Surely they couldn’t wait to share the great news!
 May we be so totally consumed with thanksgiving that we simply cannot help but declare how marvelous is our God, Him Who has called and Sent, even us!

-- Let us move forward, Sent in His peace.
-When Joseph sent his brothers back to Canaan, he gave them a very insightful command.
-“So he sent his brothers away, and as they departed, he said to them, ‘Do not quarrel on the journey,’ ” [45:24].
-This word quarrel is a word meaning, “to provoke to anger.”
+- This word quarrel is a word meaning, “to provoke to anger.”
 Joseph was calling his brothers to a journey of peace.
 No pointing fingers at those who had the greater culpability in the betrayal of their brother; for all had sinned.
 But now it was time to let the past go and be sent into a glorious future!
-As the Father sent the Son, He has sent us; may we intentionally let go of the past, forgiving others and ourselves, and let’s move forward! “…but one thing I do: forgetting what lies behind and reaching forward to what lies ahead, 14 I press on toward the goal for the prize of the upward call of God in Christ Jesus,” [Philippians 3:13-14].

 Let’s Grow Together!